swastikpareek/cog/STARTERKIT/README.md

-## Nimbus: Acquia D8 Theme
+## Cog: Acquia D8 Theme

-Nimbus is a developer-focused base theme and starterkit created by Acquia's Professional Service FrontEnd Team.
+Cog is a developer-focused base theme and starterkit created by Acquia's Professional Service FrontEnd Team.
 It intended as a minimalist starting point for custom theming, while exposing common tools and workflows.
-Nimbus provides a small amount of code to get started, but still packed with utilities and documentation to start quickly.
+Cog provides a small amount of code to get started, but still packed with utilities and documentation to start quickly.

 ### Features